Wednesday, October 18, 2023

 The fascinating career of Russell Thompson

 It was just about 90 years ago this fall that the Nebraska Cornhusker football team – under the leadership of coach Dana Bible – appeared to be on the threshold of a great season.
 Alas, it wasn't a "great" year, but thanks in part to a newcomer to the team, Whitney's Russell "King Kong" Thompson, the Huskers wrapped up the season with a 6-3 record, and a respectable 4-1 record in the old Big 6 Conference.
-It was his second year of playing college ball – his first year was played with Chadron Teachers College.
+It was his second year of playing college ball – his first year was played with what was then known as Chadron Teachers College.

 The Chadron Journal headlined a story about Thompson's success with "Russell Thompson Makes Good on Cornhusker Team."
 Thompson, who played tackle, stood 6ft.
 4in. and checked in at 234 pounds, proved to be fast and agile for his size.
 The paper observed that early in the season, Thompson had a "poor start because he lacked a thorough grounding in fundamentals and a noticeable absence of "fire."